hjudgesac/joule_integration_sfsf_public/prepare_for_activation/prepare_for_activation.md

   3) The start date for the Joule contract is at future date hence the entilements won't be visible in BTP until that date.
 In the scenarios above, please work with Account Executive, BTP Customer Success Partner or SuccessFactors Customer Success Partner to resolve the entitlements issue prior to proceeding further with this mission.

+## 3. Verify Supported Data Centers for Joule

+SAP Joule in selected data centers but this list is expanding on regular basis.
+See the list of [Data Centers Supported by Joule](https://help.sap.com/docs/joule/serviceguide/data-centers-supported-by-joule).

-## 3. Validate Global User ID of SuccessFactors User
+## 4. Validate Global User ID of SuccessFactors User

 In order to use Joule, SuccessFactors users must have a Global User ID(GUID) field populated in their SuccessFactors user profile and this GUID should match what's in the SAP Cloud Identity Authentication (IAS) user profile.
 This should already be in place if SuccessFactors integration to SAP Cloud Identity Services was done following best practices and a provisioning job was run to replicate user profiles from SuccessFactors to IAS.
 If the user replication job was not run in the past or if there were errors for certain users during the job execution, those users will not have the GUID field populated in SuccessFactors.
 The **Manage Login Accounts** app can be used to visualize the GUID field in SuccessFactors and compare it to the user profile in IAS.
 For more information on how to get access to the Manage Login Accounts application, follow [2859043 - Manage Login Accounts tool](https://userapps.support.sap.com/sap/support/knowledge/en/2859043).<br/>
 ![prepare_activation](5.jpg)

-## 4. SAP Cloud Identity Provisioning Service running on Neo or SAP Cloud Identity Services Landscape
+## 5. SAP Cloud Identity Provisioning Service running on Neo or SAP Cloud Identity Services Landscape

 As part of the activation steps we need to leverage SAP Cloud Identity Provisioning Service to read users from SuccessFactors and provision them to SAP Build Work Zone.
 This requires that SAP Build Work Zone, standard edition is available as a connector under target systems in SAP Cloud Identity Provisioning Service (IPS).
 This connector may not be available on IPS tenants running on NEO landscapes.
 It's recommended customers migrate IPS from NEO to IPS running on SAP Cloud Identity Provisioning Service (SCI) landscape.
 In most cases this migration can be done in a matter of minutes.
 For more information on how to perform this migration, refer to the following links:
 * [Blog: Go for your quick win!
 Migrate Identity Provisioning tenants to SAP Cloud Identity infrastructure](https://community.sap.com/t5/technology-blogs-by-sap/go-for-your-quick-win-migrate-identity-provisioning-tenants-to-sap-cloud/ba-p/13536739)
 * [Help Documenation: Migrate Identity Provisioning Bundle Tenant](https://help.sap.com/docs/identity-provisioning/identity-provisioning/migrate-identity-provisioning-bundle-tenant)

-## 5. Create API User in SuccessFactors
+## 6. Create API User in SuccessFactors

 An API user with **Allow Admin to Access OData API through Basic Authentication** permission is required in SuccessFactors.
 This user will be used to create the BTP destinations in later steps.
 If the user doesn't already exist, follow the steps in the **Create API User in SuccessFactors** card to create a new API user with the correct permissions.
 If you plan to use an existing API user from SuccessFactors, confirm that there aren't any IP restrictions in place for the API user.
 If such IP restrictions are in place then the IPs of BTP data center where Joule will be setup must also be added to the list of whitelisted IPs.
 To see the list of BTP datacenters and the corresponding IPs, follow [Regions and API Endpoints Available for the Cloud Foundry Environment](https://help.sap.com/docs/btp/sap-business-technology-platform/regions-and-api-endpoints-available-for-cloud-foundry-environment).
 See [2253200 - How to restrict the API access of a specific user by IP addresses] (https://userapps.support.sap.com/sap/support/knowledge/en/2253200) for more information.<br/>

 ![prepare_activation](3.jpg)

-## 6. Activate Employee Central Quick Links
+## 7. Activate Employee Central Quick Links

 Joule supports various use cases that are specific to Employee Central module in SuccessFactors.
 To enable Employee Central specific use cases, Employee Central Quick Links should already be enabled in SAP SuccessFactors.
 If Employee Central Quick Links are not already enabled, follow the steps in **Activate Employee Central Quick Links** card.

-## 7. Permissions Required in SuccessFactors
+## 8. Permissions Required in SuccessFactors

 * Permissions to schedule jobs in SuccessFactors.
 See [Scheduled Job Manager](https://userapps.support.sap.com/sap/support/knowledge/en/2906009)
 * Permissions to [**Security Center >> X.509 Certificate Mapping**](https://userapps.support.sap.com/sap/support/knowledge/en/3300596).